-This article is written for patients, clients, guests and covers everything you need to know about your first telehealth session if you are a client or patient.
+This article describes everything that you need to know about your first telehealth session if you are a client or patient.

-Before we get started, it's important to note that Coviu is not your healthcare provider.
-We do not know when or who is conducting your telehealth session nor do we set pricing or availability.
-Coviu is simply the technology powering your session.
+Note: Before we get started, it's important to note that Coviu is NOT your healthcare provider.
+We do not know when or who is conducting your video telehealth session nor do we set pricing or availability.
+Coviu is simply the technology powering your telehealth session.

-Firstly, you will not need to sign up to Coviu!
-Your practitioner has already signed up and will send you an email or an SMS with a link to your telehealth session.
+Firstly, you do not need to sign up for Coviu.
+Your healthcare provider will send you an email or SMS with a link to your telehealth consultation.
 At the time of your appointment, click the Join the call link in your email invitation or the link in your SMS invitation to join your consultation.

-If you receive your invitation by email, I recommend adding the it to your calendar if you use one.
-Generally Google and Outlook calendars will recognise emails with invitations in them and automatically generate the respective calendar events, but below are some handy links explaining how to turn the email into a calendar event if you need them.
+If you receive your invitation via email, it is recommended that you add it to your calendar if you use one.
+Generally, Google and Outlook calendars will recognise emails with invitations in them and automatically generate the respective calendar events, but below are some handy links explaining how you can turn the email into a calendar event.

 The SMS invitation that you might receive will look similar to the one shown below:

 The email invitation that you might receive will look similar to the one shown below.
-Note that the email will come from firstname.lastname@example.org (or from the email address of your healthcare provider on some occasions).
+Note that the email will be sent from firstname.lastname@example.org (or from the email address of your healthcare provider on some occasions).

-Now you will arrive in the Waiting Area, ready for your doctor to let you in and start the consultation.
+Finally, you will arrive in a virtual Waiting Room, ready for your healthcare provider to let you in and start the consultation.
 Enjoy our range of Waiting Music options or the Waiting Video provided by Tonic Media while you wait.

 There are a few steps you can undertake prior to your session to ensure it will run smoothly.

-You will need to be connected to the internet for the duration of your telehealth session.
-A connection to your home wi-fi is great and I don't recommend anything less than a strong 4G connection if connecting from a mobile device.
+- You will need to be connected to the internet for the duration of your Telehealth session.
+A connection to your home WiFi is great and we don't recommend anything less than a strong 4G connection if connecting from a mobile device.

-Streaming services such as Netflix, Stan or online gaming may slow down your internet speed and affect the quality of your session.
-I recommend turning off those services for the duration of your session.
+- Streaming services such as Netflix, Disney, etc. or online gaming may slow down your internet speed and affect the quality of your session.
+We recommend turning off those services for the duration of your session.

-Coviu has been built to run on all modern machines, both computers and smart devices such as phones and tablets.
-Devices which have a camera, microphone and speakers built in are great for holding telehealth sessions!
+- Coviu has been designed to run on all modern devices, both computers and smart devices, such as phones and tablets.
+Devices that have a camera, microphone and speakers built in are great for holding telehealth sessions.

-Most laptops built from 2010 or later will have an inbuilt camera, speaker, and microphone.
-If your laptop is from before 2010 you may need to investigate your hardware.
+- Most laptops built from 2010 or later will have a built-in camera, speaker, and microphone.
+If your laptop is from before 2010, you may need to investigate your hardware.
 To test if your device is Coviu-ready, simply perform a Precall Test by clicking here.
 You can learn more about our Precall Test here.

-We recommend using Google Chrome on all devices except iPhone and iPad, where we recommend using Apple Safari.
+- We recommend using Google Chrome or Microsoft Edge on all devices except iPhone and iPad, where we recommend using Apple Safari.
 We have found that Mozilla's Firefox also works, but will restrict Screen sharing abilities.

-Lastly, you can run a speed test to check your internet capacity.
-You will need a minimum of 350Kbps for both upload and download to hold a call on Coviu.
+- Lastly, you can run a speed test to check your internet connectivity.
+You will need a minimum of 1 Mbps (1,000 Kbps) for both upload and download to hold a call on Coviu.
 The speed test will tell you where your bandwidth is sitting.
-Please click the button below:
+Please click here to run the speed test.